hindtag/css/Readme.md

         classes and elements

 2. Building the css default
+3. Building the rest by reusable variable set in the pre CSS
+4. Building the animation
-3. Building the mobile first
+5. Building the mobile first
-4. Building for the large display
+6. Building for the large display

-Please undo this with complete
+Here is an example.

 || RESET
 *